 Top – Single Layer

-- Under Armour Heat Gear is a great budget friendly option that I recommend for men and women.
-It’s always fit well and lasted me a long time.
+- Under Armour Heat Gear is a great budget-friendly option that I recommend for men and women.
+It always fits well and lasts me a long time.

-- Lululemon Shirts while more expensive, again I can say I’ve had most of my shirts last 5+ years and they are generally a more flattering fit.
+- Lululemon Shirts, while more expensive, again, I can say I’ve had most of my shirts for 5+ years, and they are generally a more flattering fit.

 Shorts or Capris

-- Senita Baseline Shorts ($34) – I’m all about the phone pocket and fit of these shorts, at 5 inch inseam they don’t ride up (and code RUNTOTHEFINISH is good for 15% off even with a sale).
+- Oiselle Pockito Shorts ($72) – I’m all about the phone pocket and fit of these shorts, at 5 inch inseam they don’t ride up.

 - Optional: Running Underwear– This is an ongoing debate so I’ll just say, again I’m a fan of less areas for potential chafing or sweat collection, but have now worn these in my last couple marathons.
 I HIGHLY recommend dry fit underwear if you aren’t going commando.